apocalyptech/hades2_cheat/README.md

 appropriate, and then add them to the `changes` dictionary near the bottom of the script.

-Currently the script is extremely limited, since I've not yet wanted to change much:
+Currently the script mostly just speeds up resource acquisition for a variety of things in the game, and doesn't otherwise touch game balance:

 - The odds of spawning resource-gathering POIs during runs has been buffed up, and more are allowed to spawn (should the RNG be smiling on you) than